Agricultural Law Society

 International Law Society

 The International Law Society (ILS) promotes the professional and academic pursuits of William & Mary law students interested in all aspects of international law, from transnational insolvency to human rights.
 The ILS also fosters interaction among students, faculty and visiting scholars from around the world who are concerned with global issues.
-Learn more: ILS

 J. Reuben Clark Law Society

 The mission and purpose of the J. Reuben Clark Law Society is to "affirm the strength brought to the law by a lawyer's personal religious conviction" and "through public service and professional excellence to promote fairness and virtue founded upon the rule of law."
-The student chapter sponsors lectures and its members enjoy networking opportunities with other chapters throughout the world.
+The William & Mary student chapter sponsors lectures and its members enjoy networking opportunities with other chapters throughout the world.

 Jewish Law Students Association

 The Jewish Law Students Association (JLSA) is a diverse, non-denominational group open to people of all backgrounds.
-JLSA seeks to provide a sense of community, cultural and educational activities, holiday dinners and celebrations, philanthropic ("tzedakah") projects, and a social environment in which students—as well as interested faculty—can meet.
+JLSA seeks to provide a sense of community, cultural and educational activities, holiday dinners and celebrations, philanthropic ("tzedakah") projects, and a social environment in which students—as well as interested faculty and staff—can meet.
 Additionally, JLSA hosts forums and invites speakers to address legal issues from a comparative perspective or of particular importance to the Jewish community.

-Latino Law Students Association
+Latinx Law Students Association

 LLSA is a club for anyone who wants to celebrate Latin American cultures, music, and traditions.
 We hope to increase Latino enrollment at the Law School and address the under-representation of Latinos in the field of law.
-Learn more: LLSA

 Lawyers Helping Lawyers